wagtail/rfcs/text/090-sustainability-roadmap.md

 - [Greener coding - Making a 'gold' reference configuration with the Wagtail demo site](https://github.com/wagtail/wagtail/discussions/8843)
 - [Django Developers Survey 2022](https://lp.jetbrains.com/django-developer-survey-2022/)

+### Spread the word

+**Ideal outcome**: Buy-in from Wagtail users and wider industry on the importance of sustainability, and the role of Wagtail in this.

+Here are specific improvements within this area:

+- Refine Wagtail’s current sustainability statement, and make it more visible
+- Organise sustainability-themed Wagtail events
+  - Sustainability sprint
+  - What’s New in Wagtail – sustainability edition
+  - Sustainability-themed Wagtail Space
+- Create a sustainability team for Wagtail
+- Publish case studies on tackling sustainability-related requirements on Wagtail projects
+- Write a yearly sustainability report for Wagtail
+- Improve the documentation’s "Sustainability considerations" page
+- Rate possible [Wagtail hosting providers](https://github.com/wagtail/wagtail/wiki/Wagtail-Hosting-Providers) on sustainability considerations

 ### Reduce the carbon footprint of Wagtail

 **Ideal outcome**: a lower carbon footprint for Wagtail websites and Wagtail as a whole.